 1. Age – Metabolism slows down with aging.

-2. Growth – Children have higher energy demands due to growth and maintaing homoestasis.
+2. Growth – Children have higher energy demands due to growth and maintain homeostasis.

 4. Genetics predisposition

-5. Illness or infection – In critical vital scenarios REE increses to fight against harmful agents.
+5. Illness or infection – In critical vital scenarios REE increases to fight against harmful agents.